bertini36/dotfiles/README.md

 ```

 ## ✍️ Manual steps
-These apps require to configure them manually, both are required by i3 conf

-* <a href="https://github.com/altdesktop/playerctl">Player ctl</a>
-* <a href="https://github.com/jappeace/brightnessctl">Brightness</a> (check visudo to allow its execution)

 Don't forget to import Pycharm settings first time you open it (`editors/pycharm/settings`)

 Based on <a href="https://github.com/rgomezcasas/dotfiles" target="_blank">Rafa Gomez dotfiles repo</a>